 - If a participant expresses interest in participating in a research study, the PI or delegate must ensure that the potential participant has a copy of the current version of the HREC approved Participant Information and other approved media.
 This can be provided in person, by telehealth or by telephone and email or weblink.
-The PI or delegate can aid the participant's understanding what they are agreeing to without any coercion. - Potential participants, or their legally acceptable representative, should be given adequate time to read any information or to watch any approved media and to discuss with any family and friends and/or their family doctor, prior to agreeing to participate.
-The PI or delegate may also offer the potential participant the opportunity to bring a friend or family to any meeting with the PI/delegate. - Whilst delegates such as Clinical Trial Coordinators/Nurses or other appropriately qualified person may initiate the process of recruitment, and provide guidance around the written information and media, all medical questions must be answered only by Medical and Dental qualified persons working within their scope of practice and appropriate to oversee the use of an unregistered medicine. - The PI or delegate must assess the potential participant's understanding of what they are agreeing to, that they are aware of the purpose of the study, what will be involved and any risks that may exist.
-The participants must demonstrate that they fully understand the implications of decisions that may be made within the course of the research. - After all questions are satisfactorily answered, potential participants who wish to participate in the research will provide a record of their agreement either through physically signing a paper copy of the consent form or electronically signing a consent form using an approved format that accurately documents the time, date, and authenticity of their signature.
-The PI/delegate will countersign and date that the consent process has occurred.
-Ideally, this will be done contemporaneously; however, under special circumstances related to the nature of the study the HREC may approve this signature to occur at a later time with appropriate documentation.
+The PI or delegate can aid the participant's understanding what they are agreeing to without any coercion. - The PI or delegate must ensure access to language services for non-English Speaking Backgrounds (NESB) and support for participants of ATSI origin is available through the ATSI liaison officers during the consent process. - Potential participants, or their legally acceptable representative, should be given adequate time to read any information or to watch any approved media and to discuss with any family and friends and/or their family doctor, prior to agreeing to participate.
+The PI or delegate may also offer the potential participant the opportunity to bring a friend or family to any meeting with the PI/delegate. - Delegates such as Clinical Trial Coordinators or other appropriately qualified person may initiate the process of recruitment and provide guidance around the written information and media.
+All medical questions must be answered by suitably qualified medical, nursing, allied health, and dental persons working within their scope of practice and appropriate to oversee the use of an investigational product or device. - The PI or delegate must assess the potential participant's understanding of what they are agreeing to, that they are aware of the purpose of the study, what will be involved and any risks that may exist.
+The participants must demonstrate that they fully understand the implications of decisions that may be made within the course of the research.